 Regardless of nofollow or follow, backlinks still have value when placed where they can deliver quality relevant traffic.
 And this should be considered when building external links.

 Are External Links Good For SEO?

-The short answer is that external links ARE good for SEO and it’s widely accepted that external links are one of the most important metrics for high-position ranking.
+The short answer is that external links and local citations ARE good for SEO and it’s widely accepted that external links are one of the most important metrics for high-position ranking.

 In 2016, Andrey Lipattsev of Google said on record that alongside content, links are one of the top three ranking factors.
 Go to 30:15 in the video below.

 Ammon Johns: We’ve heard that this [links] is the third most important signal contributing to results now.
 Would it be beneficial to us to know what the first two is?
 Could webmasters build better sites if they know what the first two is?

 Andrey: Yes; I can tell you what they are.
 It’s content, and links pointing to your site.

 Major developments in the knowledge graph, entities, and semantic search have meant that link relevancy is now possibly more important than volume of links.
 But most SEOs agree that links will always remain a core and important metric for ranking.

 - Relevancy - when building external links, consider the relevancy of the site where the link is coming from.
 Think about if it’s a natural fit (on a semantic and entity basis) for that page to be linking to your page.
 A site about cats wouldn’t naturally link to a site about healthcare.
 Although, a page about cat health might link to a veterinarian or a page about cat health supplements.